 Click on 'save and return to course'.

-The quiz activity enables a you to create quizzes comprising questions of various types, including multiple choice, matching, short-answer and numerical.
+The Moodle quiz activity enables you to create quizzes comprising questions of various types, including multiple choice, matching, short-answer and numerical.
 A well thought out quiz is ideal for assessment in an open online course which does not have ongoing tutor or teacher support.

 You can allow the quiz to be attempted multiple times, with the questions shuffled or randomly selected from the question bank.
 A time limit may be set.